liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 ### Personalization

-In @product-ver@, segmentation and personalization capabilities have been moved into the core product.
+In @sharepoint-ver@, segmentation and personalization capabilities have been moved into the core sharepoint.
 This allows for a more seamless integration of content creation and personalization functionality and helps streamline the process of creating segments while creating personalized experiences.